blofin/blofin-api-docs/_includes/errors.md

-102048 | 200 | stop loss trigger price must be higher than the best bid price 102049 | 200 | Take profit trigger price should be lower than the order price 102050 | 200 | stop loss trigger price must be lower than the best ask price 102051 | 200 | stop loss trigger price should be lower than the order price 102052 | 200 | take profit trigger price should be higher than the order price 102053 | 200 | take profit trigger price should be lower than the best bid price
+102048 | 200 | stop loss trigger price must be higher than the best bid price 102049 | 200 | Take profit trigger price should be lower than the order price 102050 | 200 | stop loss trigger price must be lower than the best ask price 80001 | 200 | Parameters error
+80006 | 200 | Affiliate do not exit.
+Please apply to be affiliate first.
+102051 | 200 | stop loss trigger price should be lower than the order price 102052 | 200 | take profit trigger price should be higher than the order price 102053 | 200 | take profit trigger price should be lower than the best bid price